 There are 2 types of osteosarcoma.

-Each type has different subtypes.
+Each type of osteosarcoma has different subtypes.
 The type and subtype of osteosarcoma is determined by looking at the tumor cells through a microscope.

 Subtypes of medullary osteosarcoma include: